Modern Slavery Act Statement

 In order to recognise and manage risks involved when engaging with third parties, Balcas implement a Third-Party Due Diligence process.
 The due diligence process is relevant for new third parties and for third parties Balcas already has an active business relationship with.

+The due diligence process is intended to assist Balcas in preventing, detecting and responding to Third-Party risks.
 During the performance of due diligence activities, we will gather information about the third parties we (want to) have a business relationship with.
+Third Parties are checked for their labour standards, compliance in general, and modern slavery and human trafficking.

 By performing Third-Party Due Diligence, we obtain enough knowledge on the risks of doing business with relevant Third Parties and can make an informed decision.